 Immigration often profitable

-Using the economic doctrine Modern Monetary Theory, Hansen shows that the Swedish reception of refugees in 2015 actually became an economic success story.
-Despite predictions of increased government costs and budget deficits, it turned out that the government made a surplus and paid off the government debt.
+Using the economic doctrine of Modern Monetary Theory, Hansen shows that the Swedish refugee reception in 2015 actually became an economic success story.
+In 2025, further support for it also came economically positive with immigration from economic historian Tony Johansson.
+Despite predictions of increased government spending and budget deficits, the state turned out to have a surplus and paid off the national debt.
 The municipalities that handled the refugees also achieved record results.
-In addition, the refugees added a new labor force which, if properly managed, will mitigate demographic problems in the future.
+In addition, the refugees provided a new workforce that, if handled properly, will mitigate demographic problems in the future.

 Peo Hansen argues that the narrow view of government finances and constant government surpluses is wrong.
 He uses Modern Monetary Theory to show that a state with its own currency does not function like a household or a business.
 Instead, the state can create more money to make society work and meet its needs.
 It is about focusing on real resources such as manpower and infrastructure.